Skip to main content

 Availability

 When you receive unemployment benefits, you must be available to the labour market.
-This simply means that you must actively search for jobs that you can perform, and accept job offers and Active employment measures from the job centre .
+This simply means that you must actively search for jobs that you can perform, and accept job offers and Active employment measures from the municipality.

 Being available means that you: